ThomasDanger/TicTacToe-In-Assembly/MIPS/CurrentVersion/README.md

 ## GOING FORWARD
-Going forward, I would like to minimize the file size as well as try to find more novel ways to optimize the CPU's decision-making (finding a faster way to find the nearest open corner, edge, etc.) A concrete goal of mine it to get the number of lines not including white space and comments down to under 400 lines.
+Going forward, I would like to minimize the file size as well as try to find more novel ways to optimize the CPU's decision-making (finding a faster way to find the nearest open corner, edge, etc.) A concrete goal of mine is to get the number of lines not including white space and comments down to under 400 lines.

 I also plan to recreate this program in x86 and ARM.